rnabioco/valr/README.md

 [![Build Status](https://travis-ci.org/jayhesselberth/valr.svg?branch=master)](https://travis-ci.org/jayhesselberth/valr)
 [![Coverage Status](https://img.shields.io/codecov/c/github/jayhesselberth/valr/master.svg)](https://codecov.io/github/jayhesselberth/valr?branch=master)

-`valr` enables analysis of genome-scale data sets **within R**, providing tools for fast, explorative analysis of genome-scale data. `valr` was developed from a desire for an environment to teach the powerful concepts of genome interval arithmetic without the cumbersome back-and-forth between command-line and exploratory analysis tools.
+`valr` enables analysis of genome-scale data sets **within R/RStudio**, providing tools for fast, explorative analysis of genome-scale data. `valr` was developed from a desire to teach the powerful concepts of genome interval arithmetic without the cumbersome back-and-forth between command-line and exploratory analysis tools.

-Key parts of `valr` are implemented in `Rcpp` for speed.
+Key parts of `valr` are implemented in [`Rcpp`][3] for speed.
 Moreover, `valr` integrates with `dplyr` and the `magrittr` pipe operator (`%>%`) for an expressive syntax that makes genome analysis fun.

 See the [`valr` demo](http://jayhesselberth.github.io/valr-demo) for documentation and examples.